 Canakinumab is a human monoclonal anti-human IL-1β antibody of the IgG1/κ isotype.
 Canakinumab binds to human IL1β and neutralizes its activity by blocking its interaction with IL-1 receptors, but it does not bind IL-1α or IL-1 receptor antagonist (IL-1ra).

-The peak serum canakinumab concentration (Cmax) of 16 ± 3.5 μg/mL occurred approximately 7 days after subcutaneous administration of a single, 150-mg dose subcutaneously to adult CAPS patients.
+The peak serum canakinumab concentration (Cmax) of 16 ± 3.5 mcg/mL occurred approximately 7 days after subcutaneous administration of a single, 150 mg dose subcutaneously to adult CAPS patients.
 The mean terminal half-life was 26 days.
-The absolute bioavailability of subcutaneous canakinumab was estimated to be 70%.
+The absolute bioavailability of subcutaneous canakinumab was estimated to be 66%.
 Exposure parameters (such as AUC and Cmax) increased in proportion to dose over the dose range of 0.30 to 10 mg/kg given as intravenous infusion or from 150 to 300 mg as subcutaneous injection.

 Canakinumab binds to serum IL-1β.
 Canakinumab volume of distribution (Vss) varied according to body weight and was estimated to be 6.01 liters in a typical CAPS patient weighing 70 kg, 3.2 liters in a SJIA patient weighing 33 kg, and 6.34 liters for a Periodic Fever Syndrome (TRAPS, HIDS/MKD, FMF) patient weighing 70 kg.
 The expected accumulation ratio was 1.3-fold for CAPS patients and 1.6-fold for SJIA patients following 6 months of subcutaneous dosing of 150 mg ILARIS every 8 weeks and 4 mg/kg every 4 weeks, respectively.

 Clearance (CL) of canakinumab varied according to body weight and was estimated to be 0.174 L/day in a typical CAPS patient weighing 70 kg, 0.11 L/day in a SJIA patient weighing 33 kg, and 0.17 L/day in a Periodic Fever Syndrome (TRAPS, HIDS/MKD, FMF) patient weighing 70 kg.
 There was no indication of accelerated clearance or time-dependent change in the pharmacokinetic properties of canakinumab following repeated administration.
 No gender-or age-related pharmacokinetic differences were observed after correction for body weight.

-In Part 1, a complete clinical response was observed in 71% of patients one week following initiation of treatment and in 97% of patients by Week 8 (see Figure 1 and Table 2).
+In Part 1, a complete clinical response was observed in 71% of patients one week following initiation of treatment and in 97% of patients by Week 8 (see Table 3 and Figure 1).
 In the randomized withdrawal period, a total of 81% of the patients randomized to placebo flared as compared to none (0%) of the patients randomized to ILARIS.
 The 95% confidence interval for treatment difference in the proportion of flares was 53% to 96%.
-At the end of Part 2, all 15 patients treated with ILARIS had absent or minimal disease activity and skin disease (see Table 2).
+At the end of Part 2, all 15 patients treated with ILARIS had absent or minimal disease activity and skin disease (see Table 3).

 In a second trial, patients 4 to 74 years of age with both MWS and FCAS phenotypes of CAPS were treated in an open-label manner.
 Treatment with ILARIS resulted in clinically significant improvement of signs and symptoms and in normalization of high CRP and SAA in a majority of patients within 1 week.

-Auto-Inflammatory Disease Activity and Assessment of Skin Disease: Frequency
+Inflammatory Disease Activity and Assessment of Skin Disease: Frequency Table

 |Absent||0/31 (0)||9/15 (60)||8/15 (53)||8/16 (50)||0/16 (0)|